tendenci/tendenci/INSTALL.md

 ### Search Engine

 Tendenci is designed to use the django haystack search.
 To take advantage of global search and full-text search you will need to install an engine behind Haystack.
-But you're on your own for this one.
+But you're on your own for that one.

 How to install a search engine in Django: